 Penalty, see Section 90.99

-90.53 LARGE AND MEDIUM ANIMALS.
+90.53 LARGE AND MEDIUM ANIMALS

 (A) No large/medium animal(s) are to be pastured or kept in the Weston city limits without being fully approved by the Weston City Council.
 Therefore no animal may be brought into or kept within the city limits during the application process.